Summer Camp 2022

 canvas wall tents on wooden platforms; each Scout will have a cot.
 Meals will be prepared by the camp

 and served in their dining hall.
-Our camp site will be determined later.
+We will camp in the Chippewa site.

 2022 Leader's Guide